gusye1234/LightGCN-PyTorch/README.md

 3. Use `tensorboard` option, it's good.
 4. Since we fix the seed(`--seed=2020` ) of `numpy` and `torch` in the beginning, if you run the command as we do above, you should have the exact output log despite the running time (check your output of *epoch 5* and *epoch 116*).

-#### Update

-1. Change the print format of each epoch
-2. Add Cpp Extension in  `code/sources/`  for negative sampling.
-To use the extension, please install `pybind11` and `cppimport` under your environment

 ## Extend:
 * If you want to run lightGCN on your own dataset, you should go to `dataloader.py`, and implement a dataloader inherited from `BasicDataset`.
 Then register it in `register.py`.